 National Residential School 24 Hour Crisis Line

-A National Residential School Crisis Line has also been set up to provide support to former students.
+A National Residential School Crisis Line has been set up to provide support to former students.

 This 24-Hour Crisis Line can be accessed at: 1-866-925-4419.